rfordatascience/tidytuesday/README.md

 ## Goals

-Our over-arching goal for TidyTuesday is to make learning to work with data easier, by providing real-world datasets.
+Our over-arching goal for TidyTuesday is to make it easier to learn to work with data, by providing real-world datasets.

 Our goal for 2023-2024 is to increase usage of #TidyTuesday within classrooms.
 We would like to be used in at least 10 courses by September 2024.